 Flood Modeller allows you to combine surface and subsurface flow to obtain a detailed and integrated understanding of flood risk in urban areas, using the powerful user interface.
-It enables you to develop integrated catchment and system-based solutions within a single modelling solution.
+Based on the U.S. Environmental Protection Agency's Storm Water Management Model (SWMM), it enables you to develop integrated catchment and system-based solutions within a single modelling solution.

 Easily build, run and visualise your drainage and pipe networks directly within the GIS user interface